satoki/github_pornhub/README.md

 ![files/logo.png](files/logo.png)
 This page is a joke, but the vulnerability is real.
 The Android GitHub app can lead users to phishing sites.
+**This article is published after getting permission from GitHub.**

 ## Vulnerability